How to Trim a Birch Tree: The Basics Guide

 5. Crown Cleaning

 Crown cleaning removes the uppermost branches of a birch tree to improve air circulation and reduce the risk of disease.
-The best time to perform crown cleaning is during the springtime when new growth is happening.
+The best proper time to perform crown cleaning is during the springtime when new growth is happening.
 Before you begin, make sure that your tools are clean and free of any debris.
 You will also need a ladder, a bucket with water, and a brush to help remove the tree branches.

 Once you have gathered all of your necessary equipment, clean the branches of the birch tree and begin the crown cleaning process.
 It may take some time to complete this task, but it will greatly benefit the health and lifespan of your tree.